langx/website/src/routes/(blog-article)/addressing-allegations-and-clarifying-our-commitment/+page.md

 It is perplexing to see LangX, a completely open-source application, being labeled as suspicious.
 Our development process is transparent, and community contributions can be tracked in real-time on GitHub.
 Those accusing the LangX community of fraud likely lack understanding of code or blockchain technology.
 The language learning process belongs to everyone, and our open-source work might have unintentionally threatened some individuals who perceive us as competitors.

-If you are seeking fraud, consider examining operating systems, phones, and applications whose source code is not publicly available.
-These are the entities that track and exploit users.
-Instead of falsely accusing a community-built, open-source project, direct your scrutiny towards those who genuinely invade your privacy.
-By making our project public on GitHub, we invite scrutiny and contributions from experts worldwide, ensuring accountability and continuous improvement.

 <Callout type="warning">
 Referencing FBI warnings about unrelated scams to instill fear is unwarranted.
 The FBI has issued warnings about malicious apps used in beta-testing environments to defraud users.
 These apps often steal personal information and financial details by masquerading as legitimate applications.
 If security is a genuine concern, it is crucial to be wary of closed-source applications that lack transparency.
 For more information, refer to the <a href="https://www.ic3.gov/Media/Y2023/PSA230814" target="_blank"> FBI Warning</a></Callout>